Creating Continuous Aggregates with time_bucket_gapfill

 if_not_exists => TRUE);

-Once the materialized layer is established, gap-filling is applied at query time. time_bucket_gapfill() derives its range from the bounded WHERE clause on the time column, and locf() (Last Observation Carried Forward) or interpolate() fills missing buckets.
+Gap-fill is then applied at read time. time_bucket_gapfill() derives its range from the bounded WHERE clause on the bucket column, and locf() or interpolate() fills the empty buckets.
+Choosing and staggering the schedule is covered in refresh policy design and scheduling.

--- The gapfill range is taken from the bounded WHERE clause below.
+-- Query-time gap-filling.
+The gapfill range comes from the bounded WHERE clause.

 SELECT